 With the role of standardized tests and competency-based education increasing, one of the main topics of conversation in education circles is educational assessment.
-Many equate the idea of assessment with testing, and while that is certainly a valid starting point, it doesn’t paint a full picture.
-Here, we’ll explore exactly what educational assessment is and why it is necessary.
+Many equate the idea of assessment with educational tests, and while this is certainly a valid starting point, it doesn’t paint a full picture.

 - It may involve formal tests or performance-based activities.